-(a) invest in individual Canadian audio-visual productions in return for a share in the proceeds from those productions;
+(a) invest in individual Canadian feature film productions in return for a share in the proceeds from any such production;

-(b) make loans to producers of individual Canadian audio-visual productions and charge interest on those loans;
+(b) make loans to producers of individual Canadian feature film productions and charge interest thereon;

-(c) make awards for outstanding accomplishments in Canadian audio-visual productions;
+(c) make awards for outstanding accomplishments in the production of Canadian feature films;

-(d) make grants to audio-visual industry professionals resident in Canada to assist them in improving their craft; and
+(d) make grants to film-makers and film technicians resident in Canada to assist them in improving their craft; and

-(e) advise and assist Canadian audio-visual producers in the distribution of their works and in the administrative functions of audio-visual production.
+(e) advise and assist the producers of Canadian feature films in the distribution of those films and in the administrative functions of feature film production.

 Marginal note:Loan guarantees

-(5) Despite subsection (4), the Corporation may, in accordance with terms and conditions approved by the Treasury Board and the Minister of Finance, guarantee loans for audio-visual productions and their distribution.
+(1.1) The Corporation may, in accordance with terms and conditions approved by the Treasury Board and the Minister of Finance, guarantee loans for the production and distribution of films.

 Marginal note:Canadian content, ownership, etc.

-(a) that the completed production will, in the judgment of the Corporation, have a significant Canadian creative, artistic and technical content, and that arrangements have been made to ensure that the copyright in the completed production will be owned by an individual resident in Canada, by a corporation incorporated under the laws of Canada or a province or by any combination of owners described in this paragraph; or
+(a) that the completed film will, in the judgment of the Corporation, have a significant Canadian creative, artistic and technical content, and that arrangements have been made to ensure that the copyright in the completed film will be beneficially owned by an individual resident in Canada, by a corporation incorporated under the laws of Canada or a province or by any combination of owners described in this paragraph; or

-(b) that provision has been made for the production under a co-production agreement entered into between Canada and another country.
+(b) that provision has been made for the production of the film under a co-production agreement entered into between Canada and another country.

 Marginal note:Corporation not a partner

-(7) The Corporation shall not be regarded as a partner in any production in which it may invest, and its liability shall be limited to the amount of its investment in the production.
+(3) The Corporation shall not be regarded as a partner in any film production in which it may invest and its liability shall be limited to the amount of its investment in the production.

 Marginal note:Consultation and cooperation